 Elder Law and Special Needs Section members may join any of the section’s committees at no additional charge.
 See the tab marked ‘Section Committees’ for a full listing.

-You may join a committee by updating your NYSBA member profile online, or by making a direct request with the Elder Law and Special Needs Section Liaison, Bridget Donlon at [email protected].
+Once you are an Elder Law and Special Needs Section member, you may join a committee by updating your NYSBA member profile online, or by making a direct request with the Elder Law and Special Needs Section Liaison, Bridget Donlon at [email protected].
+Please note, that Liaisons are only able to add committee memberships to member’s profiles.
+Section memberships need to be added by updating your NYSBA member profile online or by contacting the Member Resource Center directly at 1-800-582-2452.

 Important Notice About Committee Memberships: Section committee memberships are self-managed.
 Please confirm your committee memberships when renewing your association dues to ensure that you continue to receive all communications, meeting details, and any community access.
 Failure to confirm committee memberships may result in you being removed from their member rosters.